KidCoderT/my_first_package/README.md

 and from there use kpt.""the class or function""

-this package requires pillow to be installed manually and to do that just run the following command
+this package requires pillow to be installed manually and to do that just run the following command and then install this package

 ```
 pip install pillow